opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/spark.rst.txt

 * Queries are eagerly-evaluated, instead of lazily-evaluated.
 * Operations create a temporary database in Spark.
-* Analytics *does not* support multi-threaded operations, because the materialization step changes the active Spark database.
+* Tumult Analytics *does not* support multi-threaded operations, because the materialization step changes the active Spark database.
 (The active database is changed back to the original database at the end of the materialization step.)